N-class Sydney tram

-The N-class trams were a crossbench design of tram with a two-bogie design, each pair of benches had doors at each side.
+The N-class trams are a crossbench design of tram with a two-bogie design, each pair of benches had doors at each side.

 They were attached to Dowling Street, Newtown, Rozelle, Tempe, Ultimo, Enfield and Rockdale depots.
 Nine were transferred to Newcastle as steam trailers in 1915, all later returned and had their electrical equipment reinstated.
 The last was withdrawn in 1949.